Towards CausalGPT: A Multi-Agent Approach for Faithful Knowledge Reasoning via Promoting Causal Consistency in LLMs: Experiments

 \subsection{Experiment Details}

+In the following experiments, we evaluate CaCo-CoT based on a spectrum of foundation models, including large language models (LLMs) and MLLMs across different parameter sizes and architectures.
+LLMs involve GPT-3.5-turbo~\cite{ouyang2022training}, Claude-2~\cite{anthropic2023modelcardevaluation}, Qwen1.5-32B~\cite{bai2023qwen}, while MLLMs are Llama3-LLaVA-Next-8B~\cite{liu2024llavanext}, InternVL2-8B~\cite{chen2023internvl}, Qwen-VL-Max~\cite{Qwen2VL}, GPT-4o-mini, and GPT-4o~\cite{openai2023gpt4}.

-In our experiments, we invoke official APIs provided by OpenAI and Anthropic to obtain GPT-3.5-turbo and Claude's results, respectively.
-The parameter $top\-p$ is typically set to 0.4, and $temperature$ remains 0.5 for single sampling approaches.
-For Self-consistency~\cite{wang2022self} that samples 10 responses for each query, higher $top\-p$ and $temperature$ of 0.5 and 0.8 are applied for the diversity of reasoning chains.
-We notice that contemporary LLMs have ingested a vast amount of knowledge, and the limitation of their reasoning capability is not constrained by a lack of knowledge and their inability to mimic human reasoning.
-We implement all approaches in a zero-shot or one-shot manner to explore how to elicit faithful knowledge-based reasoning in current gigantic LLMs by reducing their factual and inferential fallacies.
-In the one-shot setting, we select the demonstration question from the training set of each dataset and then share it for all approaches.
-The solution to each question for every approach is generated by GPT-4~\cite{openai2023gpt4} and provided to the LLMs as context for each invocation.
+We invoke official APIs provided by OpenAI, Anthropic, and Alibaba Cloud to obtain the corresponding models' results, except for InternVL2-8B and Llama3-LLaVA-Next-8B, which are deployed offline.
+The parameter $top\_p$ is typically set to 0.4, and $temperature$ remains 0.5 for single sampling approaches.
+For self-consistency CoT~\cite{wang2022self} (or SC-CoT) that samples 10 responses for each query, higher $top\_p$ and $temperature$ of 0.5 and 0.8 are applied for the diversity of reasoning chains.
+We notice that contemporary foundation models have ingested a vast amount of knowledge, and their reasoning capability is not constrained by a lack of knowledge and their inability to mimic human reasoning structures.
+For the one-shot setting in Table ~\ref{table_1}, we share a demonstration question from the training set for all approaches.
+The demonstration reasoning chains for different approaches are generated by GPT-4~\cite{openai2023gpt4}.